 - Intermediate, level 2 apprenticeships are equivalent to 5 GCSE passes, these will typically be made up of those who have just finished secondary education.

-- Higher apprenticeships covering levels 4, 5, 6 and 7 provide the equivalent to a foundation degree and above.
-Although not limited to, these apprenticeships will usually be applicable to individuals who didn’t want to go to university following their A levels, or those who have completed an undergraduate degree and want to gain a further qualification such as a Master’s through an apprenticeship.
+- Higher, covering levels 4, 5, 6 and 7 provide the equivalent to a foundation degree and above.
+Although not limited to, these apprenticeships will usually apply to individuals who didn’t want to go to university following their A levels, or those who have completed an undergraduate degree and want to gain a further qualification such as a Master’s through an apprenticeship.